It’s hard to believe your homeschooler is now in high school and that they need a high school transcript!

 Ready to go deeper?
 You’ll want to print out an actual transcript template to work with while you walk through each step of this guide.

-Start Here by printing the Free Transcript Template and then come back for the printable guide to transcript creation book.
+Start Here by printing the Free Homeschool High School Transcript Printable and then come back for the printable guide to the transcript creation book.
 These two tools will help you create a college-ready transcript for your high school student.

 Telling parents of a homeschooled teen that they need to prepare a high school transcript can be equivalent to yelling, “Fire!” in a movie theater – panic ensues.
 While a high school transcript may be a necessity, it is not impossible and can be quite easy if you keep good records as your child progresses.